ANTIAIRCRAFT GUNS PART 3:

 (76 mm antiaircraft gun M/02/34 with Obuhov sea howitzer mount)

-PICTURE: 76-mm ItK/02/34 OH AA-gun in the bushes.
-This isn't the guns standard colour ;-) (Photo taken in Ilmatorjuntamuseo).
-CLICK THUMBNAIL TO SEE LARGER PIC (87 KB).
+PICTURE: 76-mm ItK/02/34 OH anti-aircraft gun in the bushes.
+This is not the guns standard colour. ;-) The paint is probably a base paint on which the correct paint is about be added.
+(Photo taken in Ilmatorjuntamuseo).
+CLICK THUMBNAIL TO SEE LARGER PIC (218 KB).

 Calibre: